 Categorize your articles very well and build a category tree for your articles so that he can read more articles on that topic.
 If you are going to create a large article in several parts, create series by linking the articles so that in any article in the series, it can easily view all the other articles in that series.

 - Create integrations between articles.
 A really cool way to make your reader's experience richer is to create relationships between articles.
-If he is reading an AlwaysOn article and in the middle of the article you have a quote or note about Backup and you have an article that explains this in detail, instead of explaining it all again in your AlwaysOn article just put a link “To know more, click here, ”linking this article with your backup article.
+If he is reading an article about AlwaysOn and in the middle of the article he has a quote or note about Backup and you have an article that explains this in detail, instead of explaining everything again in your AlwaysOn article, just put a link “To know more, click here ”, linking this article with your backup article.

 Many times I was writing an article and I realized that I was explaining so much about a subject that was not even the focus of the post, that was making the article very large.
 In this situation, I pause this article, create another article with just this explanation (where I can even go deeper) and then go back to the article I was writing and create this reference.

 - Forget Ads (Advertisements).
 One of the things I don't like about technical sites is the presence of advertisements.
 This annoys anyone reading the article so much that it can be a barrier to returning to your site.
 You can use an adblock on your computer to avoid ads, but what about mobile?
 Will you have to root your phone just to avoid advertising?